Published:

 How Do Home Prices in LA Compare to Other Southern California Cities?

 Home prices in Los Angeles continue to significantly outpace neighboring cities like Riverside, and Fresno, though several other cities continue to command much higher price points.
-Here’s how LA compares to other cities in Southern California:
+Here’s how LA compares to other cities in Southern California (data as per RedFin):

 For Buyers: